Earth: Magnetic field

-The main part of Earth's magnetic field is generated in the core, the site of a dynamo process that converts the kinetic energy of thermally and compositionally driven convection into electrical and magnetic field energy.
-The field extends outwards from the core, through the mantle, and up to Earth's surface, where it is, approximately, a dipole.
+The main part of Earth's magnetic field is generated in the core, the site of a dynamo process that converts the kinetic energy of thermally and compositionally driven convection into electrical and magnetic-field energy.
+The field extends outwards from the core, through the mantle, and up to Earth's surface, where it is approximately a dipole.
 The poles of the dipole are located close to Earth's geographic poles.
-At the equator of the magnetic field, the magnetic-field strength at the surface is 3.05×10^−5 T, with a magnetic dipole moment of 7.79×10^22 Am^{2} at epoch 2000, decreasing nearly 6% per century (although it still remains stronger than its long time average).
+At the equator of the magnetic field, the magnetic-field strength at the surface is 3.05×10^−5 T, with a magnetic dipole moment of 7.79×10^22 Am^{2} at epoch 2000, decreasing nearly 6% per century (although it remains stronger than its long-term average).
 The convection movements in the core are chaotic; the magnetic poles drift and periodically change alignment.
 This causes secular variation of the main field and field reversals at irregular intervals averaging a few times every million years.
 The most recent reversal occurred approximately 700,000 years ago.

 The extent of Earth's magnetic field in space defines the magnetosphere.
-Ions and electrons of the solar wind are deflected by the magnetosphere; solar wind pressure compresses the day-side of the magnetosphere, to about 10 Earth radii, and extends the night-side magnetosphere into a long tail.
+Ions and electrons of the solar wind are deflected by the magnetosphere; solar wind pressure compresses the day-side of the magnetosphere to about 10 Earth radii, and extends the night-side magnetosphere into a long tail.
 Because the velocity of the solar wind is greater than the speed at which waves propagate through the solar wind, a supersonic bow shock precedes the day-side magnetosphere within the solar wind.
-Charged particles are contained within the magnetosphere; the plasmasphere is defined by low-energy particles that essentially follow magnetic field lines as Earth rotates.
+Charged particles are contained within the magnetosphere; the plasmasphere is defined by low-energy particles that essentially follow magnetic-field lines as Earth rotates.
 The ring current is defined by medium-energy particles that drift relative to the geomagnetic field, but with paths that are still dominated by the magnetic field, and the Van Allen radiation belts are formed by high-energy particles whose motion is essentially random, but contained in the magnetosphere.
 During magnetic storms and substorms, charged particles can be deflected from the outer magnetosphere and especially the magnetotail, directed along field lines into Earth's ionosphere, where atmospheric atoms can be excited and ionized, causing an aurora.

+Gravitational field

+The gravity of Earth is the acceleration that is imparted to objects due to the distribution of mass within Earth.
+Near Earth's surface, gravitational acceleration is approximately 9.8 m/s2.
+Local differences in topography, geology, and deeper tectonic structure cause local and broad regional differences in Earth's gravitational field, known as gravity anomalies.
+The Hill sphere, or the sphere of gravitational influence, of Earth is about 1.5 e6km in radius.
+This is the maximum distance at which Earth's gravitational influence is stronger than that of the more distant Sun and planets.
+Objects must orbit Earth within this radius, or they can become unbound by the gravitational perturbation of the Sun.